douglasg14b/FAF-Zombies/README.md

 # FAF Zombies

-Zombies mod for Forged Alliance Forver!
+Zombies mod for Forged Alliance Forever!

 ## What is this?

 An updated version of the old Zombies mod created by Zarechaun.

+### Mechanics

+A player slot is designated as the "Zombie".
+Any units that die in game respawn as zombies for this player.
+Any units that player owns, when killed, also spawn in as zombies (meaning their units need to be killed twice).

 ## What's Different?